 Accordingly, the new librarian can be defined as a professional who has graduated LIS and is donated with required information and skills able to solve any problem and undertake any responsibility within given borders of a certain informational work.
 Speaking specifically, the LIP, is a professionally renewed identity (Partridge & Hallam, 2004, p.1) who has a deep understanding of concepts and meanings brought by new technique and technologies, understands and applies in a dynamic way their relation, knows and manages information resource, services and technologies (Nonthacumje, 2011, p.14; Audunson, Nordlie & Spangen, 2003, p.198).
 The new library and information professional is an umbrella term for the information worker, information manager or the librarian, archivist, record manager, web developer, information broker (Special Libraries Association, 2003).
-The new library and information professional is knowledge/value holder and transmitter, who understands the user, the information and is aware of its own role in the society.
+The new library and information and is aware of its own role in the society.